 Internet Explorer's own Disable add-on window pops up next, select all items and click Disable to also turn off the add-on(s) related to the toolbar you just disabled (you can still re-enable it as described later).

-Note that Internet Explorer 11 also displays load time for the add-on.
-If the time exceeds 5 seconds, it would be wise to leave the toolbar disabled and seek for an update to it.
+Remember that Internet Explorer 11 also displays Load time for the add-on.
+If the time exceeds 3 seconds, it would be wise to leave the toolbar disabled and seek for an update to it.

 For other add-ons, you can click Tools button (or use keyboard shortcut Alt+X) and click Manage add-ons to open add-ons management.

 Repeat the steps until your problems are solved and web pages display correctly without Internet Explorer stopping responding.
 Remember to close and restart Internet Explorer after disabling an add-on.

 After you've located the problematic add-on, try enabling other add-ons you disabled before and see if web pages still work fine.
 You can then search for an updated version of the tenacious add-on via Internet or you can just leave it disabled forever.

 There are certain toolbars and add-ons out there that refuse to be disabled and just keep coming back.
 Use free avast!
 Browser Cleanup Tool for removing such nuisances completely.
 It is also a part of avast!
 Free Antivirus program, and instructions for using it are available in this article.

 After you've located and repaired the source of Internet Explorer problems, you can re-enable any toolbar quickly by right-clicking on an empty space near Tabs.
 Then click the toolbar name you need to enable.